samipfjo/pynetcheck/README.md

 # pynetcheck
 Scheduled ping checks and speedtests with data persistence.
-Currently Windows only.
+Currently supports Windows and Linux, though macOS and others may be supported as well.

 &nbsp;